geraldfingburke/compltr/README.md

-# todo-app
+# Compltr
-A fully featured to-do list web application
+Compltr is a full stack web application designed to keep and track a user specified to-do list.
+The app features a Vue.js front-end leveraging Vuetify, Vuex, and Axios.